 For those interested in airplanes, a visit to the Pacific Coast Air Museum is a must do.
 Located adjacent to the Charles M. Schulz Sonoma County Airport, kids can peek inside the cockpit of vintage airliners or get a hands-on, in-flight experience through the 3D virtual reality simulation.

 At Safari West, on the outskirts of Santa Rosa, children can discover over 90 species of wildlife at the 400-acre private reserve, including giraffes, wildebeest, rhinos, and zebras.
 Families looking for an extra thrill can book an overnight safari in the African tented camp and fall asleep to the lively sounds of Sonoma’s Serengeti.
+It’s “glamping” gone wild.

 Another family-friendly idea for exploring the beauty of Wine Country and its vineyards is Getaway Adventures.
 Offering hiking, biking, and kayaking tours, as well as custom wine tours to family-friendly wineries, groups can create their own Sonoma County adventure to suit travelers of all ages.

 At the Sonoma County Wildlife Rescue, where local animals are rehabilitated before being released back into the wild, visitors are invited to tour the facilities on Saturdays.
-Tours include a bag of pick-your-own produce from the center’s organic garden.

-Another favorite pastime with events and activities for the whole family is Petaluma’s annual Butter and Eggs parade which happens each spring.
+Another favorite pastime with events and activities for the whole family is Petaluma’s annual Butter and Eggs Parade, which happens each spring.
 Be sure to check out the cutest lil’ chick contest and kids’ pre-parade.

 Families looking for outdoor adventure should head toward the coast or the Russian River, where you’ll find plenty of space to run around, splash around, and kid around with the littles.

 Sonoma County’s state beaches offer miles of sandy dunes perfect for affordable fun like building castles and flying kites.
 If you plan ahead, there’s even a Castles and Kites Festival in Bodega Bay each May at Doran Beach.
-Goat Rock State Beach in Jenner, see a colony of harbor seals in their natural habitat; just be careful not to disturb the animals, especially during pupping season when mama seals are fiercely protective of their young.
+At Goat Rock State Beach in Jenner, see a colony of harbor seals in their natural habitat; just be careful not to disturb the animals, especially during pupping season when mama seals are fiercely protective of their young.
 Nearby in Bodega Bay, kids (six and older) and families will love Horse N Around Trail Rides, where guided tours are offered with panoramic views of the Pacific.

 For older kids looking for more excitement, Sonoma Canopy Tours in Occidental offers ziplining through the redwoods.
 These eco tours provide unparalleled views of the region’s majestic forests at thrilling speed, but only for those ten years of age and up.